-Ugastove's Makindye factory reached its kiln's maximum production capacity and has used carbon revenues to invest in a second kiln on-site.
+Ugastove's Makindye factory reached its kiln's Figure 2: Ugastove charcoal stove inventory maximum production capacity and has used carbon revenues to invest in a second kiln on-site.
 The new kiln has an operating capacity of 4,000 liners per firing and facilitates improved liner quality, production, and inventory management.